Firebase vs Heroku | What are the Differences?

 What is Heroku?

 Heroku is the PaaS platform from Salesforce.
-It is meant to expedite app development and empowers developers to create, run, and operate apps solely in the cloud.
+It expedites app development and empowers developers to create, run, and operate apps solely in the cloud.

 Want to know more about Heroku alternatives?
 The article Heroku Alternatives is worth reading.